nicholasbishop/aws-build/README.md

 2. It builds and runs the lambda-rust container with all the necessary options.
 There are a number of volumes that need to get mounted in the right place for caching to work.

+This program only handles building the project locally.
+It does not interact with any AWS services.

 ## Installation